Coorong Nearshore Marine Biounit

 - On the map, zoom in and click on the dots to view underwater video at each site

 - The biounit is subject to high wave energy

-- Seagrass in the south of the biounit is largely dense and continuous, but some areas indicate nutrient enrichment and ongoing stress of land based discharges
+- Seagrass in the south of the biounit is largely dense and continuous, seagrass loss was significant at many of the sites

 About the biounit